Planetarium Education

 Want to make a reservation?

 Programs are free but must be scheduled a minimum of two weeks in advance.
-Teachers and school administrators can contact us via e-mail to request a program.
-Teachers will be sent a reservation request form via e-mail.
+Teachers and school administrators can contact us via e-mail to receive a reservation request form.
 Field trips cannot be scheduled over the phone.
+If you have any questions, please call us at 202-895-6070 Thursday through Sunday from 9:00am to 5:00pm.

 Field Trips in the planetarium are only available for Thursdays.